pzhine/inyourland-rn/docs/client.md

 ## On session timer

-* should query server for current scene and set `currentSceneIndex`
+* should set `currentSceneIndex` to latest from server
 * should redirect to navigator screen

 ## On scene change